mave5/AIclub/meetings.md

 Classification](https://arxiv.org/pdf/1703.08774.pdf)

 This is a nice article from Hinton's group.
-They use the same dataset as in this [article](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45732.pdf) for their experiments.
+They use the same dataset as in this [Development and Validation of a Deep Learning Algorithm for Detection of Diabetic Retinopathy in Retinal Fundus Photographs](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45732.pdf) for their experiments.

 They argue that expert annotators have different level of reliability.
 As a result, the classical majority voting from multiple experts for creating the ground truth might not be the best approach.
 Instead, they propose modeling the doctors annotations by adding an extra output per doctor on top of Inception-v3 features.